Video Game Review: Mark of the Ninja: Remastered

 Some high-tech baddies have decided to attack your clan, and history tells us that picking a fight with a bunch of ninjas is never a good idea.
 In this case, though, it falls on just one member of the clan to fight back.
 Given special tattoos that grant exceptional abilities, this ninja exacts a terrible retribution on his enemies.
 That ninja is you.

-While the game is full of moments where you’ll delight in setting up enemies for elaborate kills, there are times where the A.I. gets in the way.
+While the game is full of moments when you’ll delight in setting up enemies for elaborate kills, there are times when the A.I. gets in the way.
 Foes can alternatively be clairvoyant and oblivious, spotting you when it seems impossible one minute and standing a few feet away while you murder another guard the next.
 As good as the game is, occasional frustration is a reality.

 In addition to the base game, Remastered includes the DLC Dosan’s Tale, which adds an additional level with unique gameplay elements and items.
 Most notably, Dosan doesn’t use a sword, so enemies you take down are left incapacitated and can be revived if found by another guard — there are ways to kill them, but it’ll require using the environment.
 While not particularly robust, it’s a fun addition.